dansalias/iamdan.me/templates/partials/intro.md

 # {{ typist(string="<p:1800>Hi!<p:2000> I am Dan.<p:2000>") }}

-I'm a software engineer on a mission to simplify building scalable systems so that more time can be spent delighting users and creating value.

 I've been building on the web since back when it was all `<table>`s.

-My career has focused on cloud-native, B2B SaaS.
+Over the last decade I've focused on full-stack TypeScript engineering.

+Recently I've been experimenting with Rust, GPU programming and machine learning with a focus on code generation.